 - Melt the dark chocolate (200g) and butter in a heat-proof glass (Pyrex) bowl, either over a saucepan of simmering water (stirring frequently) or in the microwave on medium setting at 30 second bursts, stirring between each.
 Set aside to cool slightly.

 - In a separate large mixing bowl, beat the eggs with a fork until well-blended and creamy.

 - Add the sugar and beat again.

-- Add the melted chocolate mix and beat in well.
+- Add the melted chocolate mix and vanilla extract (if not using vanilla powder) and beat in well.

 - Add the dry ingredients and fold until the batter is smooth.

 - Add and fold in the chocolate chunks and strawberries.